actionsPrint Blog Post

 How many services are being provided?

 Across the country, there is some uncertainty as to when patients might be ready to seek out practice services, although there are some good indicators from reopened practices.
 Those practices have seen a commitment from patients to schedule and keep their appointments and surgery time.
-According to a recent BSM Consulting Hot Topic Survey, nearly 50 percent of the 208 practice respondents said they were at least at 51 percent of pre-COVID activity levels
+According to a May BSM Consulting Hot Topic Survey, nearly 50 percent of the 208 practice respondents said they were at least at 51 percent of pre-COVID activity levels

 As they reopen, most practices are prioritizing the categories of patients they want to bring back first.
 Naturally, the more critical the condition, the sooner the patient needs attention, so making sure those people are contacted sooner rather than later for an appointment is important for their continued care.